Does NextEra Energy (NEE) Pay a Dividend? (2026)

 NextEra has raised its dividend for more than 30 consecutive years and guided to continued double-digit then high-single-digit growth, which appeals to income investors seeking a growing payout.
 The yield of about ~2.7% is moderate rather than high.
 Whether it fits you depends on your need for current income versus dividend growth, and on your tolerance for rate-sensitive utility stocks.
 This is not advice.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with NEE's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with NEE's investor relations page or your broker before acting on them.

 Related stocks